jboliv01/react-portfolio/posts/de-zc-w1.md

 --url=${URL}
 ```

-after running these commands, you should see some logs in the terminal.
+After running these commands, you should see some logs in the terminal.
 These are the print statements we defined in our ingestion script.
 ![ingest-data](/de-zc/w1/ingest-data.png)

 With pgAdmin up in the browser, be sure to refresh the page and you should now see the `yellow_taxi_data` and `taxi_zone_data` under `Tables` in the `ny_taxi` database.